snakoneczny/ztf-agn/README.md

 # ztf-agn
-AGN/QSO indentification in the ZTF data, for the main purpose of studying electromagnetic counterparts of gravitational wave events occuring in AGN disks.
+QSO / galaxy / star indentification in the ZTF data, for the main purpose of studying electromagnetic counterparts of gravitational wave events occuring in AGN disks.